yuriserka/cf02hero/README.md

 ## About The Project

-Repository to store all problems that i'll be solving in codeforces
+Repository to store all problems that i'll be solving in plataforms such as codeforces. leetcode and others

 ### Built With